taham655/taham655/README.md

 🔭 I'm currently exploring new technologies and engaging in cutting-edge projects involving AI and Machine Learning.
 🎓 Holding a Bachelor's degree in Computer Science from The University of Southampton Malaysia.
 💼 Active Kaggle Expert and President of the Computer Science Student Club in Johor Bahru, Malaysia.
 👨‍💻 My work spans across various domains, including AI, machine learning, and cloud platforms.
-Check it out at [my GitHub](www.github.com/taham655).
 ✍️ Besides coding, I enjoy sharing my knowledge through blogging and participating in the Kaggle community.
 🌱 I’m currently learning more about AI/ML trends, tools, and technologies.
 📫 How to reach me: [mt1e22@soton.ac.uk](mailto:mt1e22@soton.ac.uk).